scottdouglas238/README-Generator/READMEFolder/REAMME.md

   - [Questions](#questions)

   ## Description:
-  > The user inputs their information and a professional Readme is then generated
+  > The user inputs information through the terminal and the program will generate a README with the information the user entered.

   ## Installation:
-  > npm Install
+  > npm install

   ## Usage:
-  > The user enters information prompted by node index.js in the terminal.
-The program will then generate a readme with specific information the user inputs.
+  > The user must open up the terminal, enter node index.js, and answer the questions they are asked.
+Upon completion, a professional README will generate.

   ## License:
   > Click on the link below to get information about the license: